zonemaster/zonemaster/docs/internal-documentation/templates/specifications/tests/Template01.md

 > > If this test case assumes, but not depends on, another test case then specify
 > > it.
 Dependency would mean that the test case is affected by the other test
 > > case, or even cannot be run if the other has not been run.
 Assuming that
-> > another test case been run is just to make it possible to ignore certain
+> > another test case has been run is just to make it possible to ignore certain
 > > errors.
 E.g.:

 It is assumed that *Child Zone* has been tested and reported by [Basic04].
 This